-LOS ANGELES (CNS) - Viewing parties are planned for six sites in Los Angeles County today for the first debate of the 2020 campaign for the Democratic presidential nomination with all the major candidates on the same stage.
+LOS ANGELES (CNS) - Viewing parties are planned for 11 sites in Los Angeles County today for the concluding portion of the second set of debates of the 2020 campaign for the Democratic presidential nomination.

 The parties will be held at:

 -- The Abbey Bar, 692 N. Robertson Blvd., West Hollywood;